SKA-ScienceDataProcessor/RC/MS4/README.md

     ../bin/imaging-dataflow --nprocs 1

 Make sure that both the configuration files as well as the required data files are present.
+Note that running only one process you can only have one data set in `data.cfg`.

 For running on SLURM, make sure that one instance of `imaging-dataflow` is started per node (say, using `mpirun`).
-Make sure that the working directory is set up, then just run the executable without parameters:
+The program will need at least one node per data set in `data.cfg`.
+Make sure that the working directory is set up so both configuration files and data can be found, then just run the executable without
+parameters:

     /absolute/path/to/RC/MS4/bin/imaging-dataflow